Key takeaways

 What are creatine supplements?

-During intense workouts (think: sprinting, bursts of heavy weightlifting), your muscles require a lot of energy—and fast.
-So, they use more and more ATP to create the necessary energy.
 The benefit of creatine, specifically creatine monohydrate (the form that’s commonly found in supplements and most studied), is that there is an association between creatine supplementation and increased glycogen storage in muscle.
 The glycogen that creatine promotes can quickly release glucose, an important source of energy in the body.
-Because energy derived from glucose is essential for the muscle recovery process, consuming creatine could help with muscle healing after strenuous workouts.

 So, is creatine good for weight loss?

-Creatine doesn’t directly cause weight loss and, as such, isn’t commonly considered to be a weight loss supplement, but it may have effects that could help support a weight loss journey.
+Creatine doesn’t directly cause weight loss and, as such, isn’t commonly considered to be a weight loss supplement.
+But it may have effects that could help support a weight loss journey.

 This is where creatine supplements can come in: Research shows that creatine can support muscle health and recovery after certain types of strenuous exercise.
 These effects can help you keep a consistent workout routine and even increase exercise intensity over time, both of which can contribute to weight loss and management.